johnslimai/dockerslimexamples/index.md

 ![]({{site.baseurl}}//dockerslim-folder.png)

-- run DockerSlim to check if it's working.
+- Run DockerSlim to check if it's working.

 Type `docker-slim help` into a terminal window.